Calm yourself down with a look of water. For many of us, seeing open water can give a sense of inner peace and connectivity.

-Crochet Ocean Waves Afghan
+Crochet Ocean Waves Big Cakes Throw

 The key thing to watch for is the extended rows.
 Both sides of the project are not equal to make this an easy level.
 In the tutorial, I show you that because, during my initial trials of this pattern, I kept screwing up until the designer set me straight.
 Her version was simpler but I was thinking in one direction when in fact, it's something different.

 This is using Caron Big Cakes Yarn.
-The striping you see is directly from the yarn ball with no alterations of cutting strands to make it look great.
-So it’s easy and let the yarn ball do the self-striping for you.
+The striping you see is directly from the yarn ball, with no alterations of cutting strands to make it look great.
+So it's easy and let the yarn ball do the self-striping for you.

 Just wanting to confirm - I cast on 154 but then the first row increases the stitch count to 171?